 The new battery has 5 times as much storage capacity in the same space.
 “24M has fixed the flaws.
 We’ve made the world’s favorite battery better, fundamentally changing its cost curve by designing a more elegant and simpler cell and then making the batteries the right way – the way they should have been made from day one,” says Chiang.

 The 24 battery has several important advantages over conventional lithium-ion batteries.

 - Fast Manufacturing Times: Start to finish, 24M’s cell creation takes one-fifth of the time of a conventional battery.
 Because semisolid lithium-ion doesn’t require binding, drying, solvent recovery or calendaring, it removes entire steps in the manufacturing process.

 - Ultra-low Cost: The removal of those manufacturing steps means factories can be much smaller.
 A 24M factory requires about one-tenth the investment of a conventional plant.

 - Flexible and Modular: Manufacturers can scale up in small steps to match supply to demand, making lithium-ion cost effective even at low-volume production.

 - Environmentally Friendly: 24M’s solvent-free manufacturing platform creates the most easily recycled lithium-ion cell ever made.

-Tina Casey summarizes some of the key points in an article on sister site CleanTechnica as well:
+Tina Casey summarizes some of the key points:

 The key to the whole thing is something 24M calls a semisolid thick electrode.
 It increases the thickness of the “active” layer in a lithium-ion by about five times.